dangduc/dangduc.github.com/_posts/2011-10-24-he-needs-more-than-4-minutes.md

 >Close your suitcase let me think straight

-Avant searches his conscious for *"what could be the reason"* for his lover's escape.
-He thinks it's *"[be]cause of the prime relationships [he's] had off in the streets"*.
+Avant searches his conscious for "what could be the reason" for his lover's escape.
+He thinks it's "cause of the prime relationships [he's] had off in the streets."
 Yea, probably.

 So Avant confronts his longtime girlfriend/wife, who is pretty tired of his cheating ways.
 He convinces her to give him **four minutes** of her time, before she completely moves out of his life.
-The thing is, Avant doesn't use the four minutes he's been given very efficient.
+The thing is, Avant doesn't use the four minutes he's been given very efficiently.
 Broken down into lines of verse, he spends a sixth of the time actually saying something convincing to the poor girl:

 >You're my everything lady